bloxstreet/support/guides/training-guide.md

 **Trainer:** *We will start this training with the Grammar/Greeting Test.*

-**Trainer:** *When a guest approaches your register at the store, you must greet them with a polite greeting.*
+**Trainer:** *When a guest approaches your register at the store, you must greet them with a polite and professional greeting.*

 **Trainer:** *Here is an example of a greeting: “Hello!
 Welcome to BloxStreet Shopping Center!
 My name is (username), how may I assist you today?”*

 **Trainer:** *You are welcome to add adjectives or emojis to your greeting.
 Feel free to customize it to your liking.*

+**Trainer:** *It is promoted to use a way to quickly state your greetings, the easiest of those being to use the notepad.
+Staff may type "!notepad" in the chat to utilize it.*

 **Trainer:** *I would now like everyone to state their greeting.
 Failure to do so will result in a removal from the server.*